 Partnerships on specialty coffee supply chain: Learnings from Trabocca

 Cerianne Bury, Quality Systems Supervisor at Trabocca, made it clear that as an importer, it is urgent to be conscious of the impact of ones’ product in sourcing areas.
 That is why Trabocca decided to commit to paying Ethiopian coffee farmers a living income.
-Getting partners such as Simon Lévelt on board was the smallest of their challenges compared to the difficulty of, for example, receiving data from the beginning of the chain.
-As many outgrowers have no bank accounts, and access to mobile network is a recurrent problem, a big challenge for the company is monitoring deliveries and payments that happen at multiple times during the harvest.
+Getting partners such as Simon Lévelt on board was the smallest of their challenges compared to the difficulty of building trusting relationships with partners at the beginning of the chain.

 Trabocca saw that an essential part of fulfilling its commitment to living incomes was developing transparent relationships with local exporters.
 Working with the same Ethiopian exporters for 11 years, they were able to gain important information and insight into the supply chain they were working in.
-Since Trabocca cannot directly pay the coffee farmers as an importer, but the local exporter, they rely on transparent data and communication with these players to ensure smallholders are receiving a fair price.
-Yet these partnerships have been impacted by Ethiopia’s current inflation and local conflicts.
-With local partners under pressure, priority in the region has shifted to dealing with these bigger issues of actually moving products and creating income.
+Since Trabocca cannot directly pay the coffee farmers as an importer, but the local exporter, they rely on transparent data and communication with these players to ensure smallholders are receiving the fair wage they were promised.
+Yet these partnerships have been impacted by Ethiopia’s current inflation and civil war.
+With local partners under pressure, greater transparency on payments transactions has moved to the bottom of their priorities list.